josephwilk/overtone.device.launchpad/README.md

   * Enter mode where there is no persistent grid state.
   * Grid buttons trigger led/fn key-down and off with key-up

+Some examples of how you can use the grid to bind interesting things:

 Binding demos: https://github.com/josephwilk/overtone.device.launchpad/blob/master/docs/demo.clj

+If you want to try from the repl

 ```
 lein repl